Individual - Tax administrationLast reviewed - 12 March 2023

 In case of a tax refund resulting from the taxpayer’s self-assessment, the tax authorities may initiate a tax audit.

-According to recent statements from the MoF, the tax authorities as regards tax audits are concentrated on corporations (i.e. transfer pricing issues, VAT frauds, and tax restructuring), however may also embrace areas of business activities of individuals.
+According to recent statements from the Ministry of Finance (MoF), the tax authorities, as regards tax audits, are concentrated on corporations (i.e. transfer pricing issues, VAT frauds, and tax restructuring); however, they may also embrace areas of business activities of individuals.